‘TRIVIAL GAMES AND PARANOID PURSUITS’

-Nathan soon gets asked to investigate the disappearance of scientist Harvey Goodman from the Ronald Regan when Pal Kenzy comes over to see him.
-This is something Nathan’s so unhappy about.
+Nathan soon gets asked to investigate the disappearance of the scientist Harvey Goodman from the Ronald Regan when Pal Kenzy comes over to see him.
+This is something Nathan’s unhappy about.

-Following the previous episode, Nathan tries to keep Pal Kenzy desk-bound, taking calls for the Star Cops and doing ‘the secretarial role’.
-This is after she is reinstated due to an impressive press stunt.
+Following the previous episode, Nathan tries to keep Pal Kenzy desk-bound in taking calls for the Star Cops and doing ‘the secretarial role’.
+This is after she gets reinstated due to an impressive press stunt.

 There’s bitterness between Nathan and Pal, as he’s clearly being unfair to her and she wants to impress him.
-Nathan tried to get Pal fired for being corrupt and still does not want her to be around.
+Nathan tried to get Pal fired for being corrupt and still doesn’t want her to be around.

 It was interesting to see how Nathan and Pal work together as colleagues and try to put aside their differences.
-Sometimes it’s a struggle, especially when the two of them do not really like each other.
+Sometimes it’s a struggle, especially when the two of them don’t really like each other.

-Alexander Krivenko comes in rather late at this stage in the series.
-I do think it would’ve been better to have all of the main characters introduced in the first episode instead of having this all spread out.
+Alexander Krivenko comes in rather late at this stage of the series.
+I do think it would’ve been better to have had all of the main characters introduced in the first episode instead of having it all spread out.

 There’s also tension between him and Colin Devis in the episode.
 This is especially when Colin conducts his investigation and Krivenko is looking over his shoulder before the screen’s switched off.

-Krivenko very soon meets Nathan at the end of the episode as well as catch two space pilots, Russell Wooton as Marty and Angela Crow as Lauter in a criminal act.
-Krivenko seems to be one step ahead.
+Krivenko meets Nathan at the episode’s end.
+He also catches two space pilots, Russell Wooton as Marty and Angela Crow as Lauter, from opening a dangerous container from space.
+He seems to be one step ahead.

-Robert Jezek, who’s also been in ‘Doctor Who’ both TV and audio (he played Frobisher in the audios) guest stars as Pete Lennox in the episode.
+Robert Jezek, who’s also been in ‘Doctor Who’ both on TV and audio (he played Frobisher in the audios), guest stars as Pete Lennox in the episode.
 Pete Lennox is Commander Griffin’s right-hand man here.

 It’s interesting how the station personnel of the Ronald Regan deny Harvey Goodman’s existence in the episode.
 I did get pretty bamboozled in terms of some of the characters’ motivations at the end.